-G. PHARMACY OATH
+G. PHARMACY OATH\

-I promise to devote myself to a lifetime of service to others through the profession of pharmacy.
+"I promise to devote myself to a lifetime of service to others through the profession of pharmacy.
 In fulfilling this vow:

-- I will consider the welfare of humanity and relief of suffering my primary concerns. - I will apply my knowledge, experience, and skills to the best of my ability to assure optimal outcomes for my patients. - I will respect and protect all personal and health information entrusted to me. - I will accept the lifelong obligation to improve my professional knowledge and competence. - I will hold myself and my colleagues to the highest principles of our profession's moral, ethical and legal conduct. - I will embrace and advocate changes that improve patient care. - I will utilize my knowledge, skills, experiences, and values to prepare the next generation of pharmacists.
+- I will consider the welfare of humanity and relief of suffering my primary concerns. - I will promote inclusion, embrace diversity, and advocate for justice to advance health equity. - I will apply my knowledge, experience, and skills to the best of my ability to assure optimal outcomes for all patients. - I will respect and protect all personal and health information entrusted to me. - I will accept the responsibility to improve my professional knowledge, expertise, and self-awareness. - I will hold myself and my colleagues to the highest principles of our profession's moral, ethical and legal conduct. - I will embrace and advocate changes that improve patient care. - I will utilize my knowledge, skills, experiences, and values to prepare the next generation of pharmacists.

-I take these vows voluntarily with the full realization of the responsibility with which I am entrusted by the public.
+I take these vows voluntarily with the full realization of the responsibility with which I am entrusted by the public."